voidus/pdfposter/pdfposter.rst

 :pdfposter -s4 input.pdf out.pdf:
-       Enlarge an inputfile exactly 4 times, print on the default A4 media, and let poster determine the number of pages required.
+       Enlarge an inputfile exactly 4 times, print on the default A4 media, and let ``pdfposter`` determine the number of pages required.

 ..
    not yet implemented